Sarath060/Project-Searcher/README.md

 # Project-Searcher

-The project is being developed on PYQT5, UI Designer.
-The Windows executable application file is complied with the pyinstaller module.
+PYQT5 UI Designer has been utilised to develop the project.
+The pyinstaller module is compliant with the Windows executable programme file.

-This application was intended to search for the Siemens Industrial Automation project in the Windows directory.
-But it does help to search for other extension types by providing a list.
-And then save the mappings to an Excel file which will have a hyperlink to the individual project.
+The Siemens Industrial Automation project was to be looked for using this application in the Windows directory.
+However, by providing a list, it does make it easier to search for different extension kinds. then save the mappings to an Excel document that has a link to the specific project.

-Excel File will have a list of projects necessary to facilitate older project management navigation.
+To make older project management navigation easier, an Excel file will provide a list of the projects that are required.

 Requirement: